 Refinance rates were mixed, but one key rate sunk lower.

-The average rate nationwide for a 30-year fixed-rate refinance slid down, but the average rate on a 15-year fixed refinance held steady.
-The average rate on 10-year fixed refis, meanwhile, held firm.
+The average rate nationwide for a 30-year fixed-rate refinance ticked downwards, but the average rate on a 15-year fixed refinance remained steady.
+Meanwhile, the average rate on 10-year fixed refis climbed higher.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.34 percent, down 1 basis point since the same time last week.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.49 percent.
+The average 30-year fixed-refinance rate is 4.38 percent, down 2 basis points from a week ago.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.45 percent.

 15-year fixed refinance

-The 15-year fixed refi average rate is now 3.65 percent, unchanged over the last week.
+The average rate for a 15-year fixed refi is 3.80 percent, unchanged over the last seven days.

-Monthly payments on a 15-year fixed refinance at that rate will cost around $723 per $100,000 borrowed.
-Yes, that payment is much bigger than it would be on a 30-year mortgage, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.
+Monthly payments on a 15-year fixed refinance at that rate will cost around $730 per $100,000 borrowed.
+That may put more pressure on your monthly budget than a 30-year mortgage would, but it comes with some big advantages: You’ll save thousands of dollars over the life of the loan in total interest paid and build equity much more rapidly.

 10-year fixed refinance

-The average rate for a 10-year fixed-refinance loan is 3.63 percent, unchanged over the last week.
+The average rate for a 10-year fixed-refinance loan is 3.70 percent, up 1 basis point over the last week.

-Monthly payments on a 10-year fixed-rate refi at 3.63 percent would cost $994.96 per month for every $100,000 you borrow.
-That hard-to-swallow monthly payment comes with the benefit of paying even less interest over the life of the loan than you would with a 15-year term.
+Monthly payments on a 10-year fixed-rate refi at 3.70 percent would cost $997.78 per month for every $100,000 you borrow.
+That substantial monthly payment comes with the benefit of paying even less interest over the life of the loan than you would with a 15-year term.

 Where rates are headed